• Skip to primary navigation

 Make Filling

-1. Cook onion, garlic & spinach: Heat a pan on medium heat and add the onion and garlic.
+1. Cook onion, garlic & spinach: Heat a pan on medium heat and add onion and garlic.
 Cook for a few minutes until onion starts to soften.
-Add the spinach and gently stir through to heat for a minute, then remove from heat and set aside.
+Add spinach and gently stir through heating for a minute, then remove from heat and set aside.

 2. Make paste with flour and butter: In a separate pot, set on high heat and melt the butter.
 As the last of the butter melts, remove from heat and add the flour, stirring through with a spoon to make a paste.